koreo-dev/koreo.dev/docs/examples/aws/lambda-workload.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This example demonstrates a Workflow that implements a simple Lambda workload which creates an S3 bucket, an IAM policy with read/write permissions on the bucket, a Lambda execution role that uses the policy, and a Lambda function which uses the role.
+In this example, we will create a Workflow that provisions four key AWS resources in sequence.
+First, we define a simple KRM object to create an S3 bucket.
+Next, we generate a policy that grants read and write access to that specific bucket.
+Third, we create a Lambda execution role that can assume this policy.
+Finally, we attach the role to a Lambda function, which writes event payloads as JSON files to the bucket.
 It uses [ACK](https://aws-controllers-k8s.github.io/community/docs/community/overview/) for provisioning AWS resources.
 See the [examples repository](https://github.com/koreo-dev/examples/tree/main/aws/lambda-workload) in GitHub for complete instructions for running this example.